 - The use of gratuitous violence that would be excessive to accomplish other objectives;

-- The targeting of all members of the group without distinction (to age, gender, involvement in opposition activities, or ability to harm or threaten the perpetrators);
+- The targeting of all members of the group without distinction (to age, gender, involvement in opposition activities, or ability to harm or threaten the perpetrators or majority group);

 - The targeting of the group’s leadership in order to weaken the group but also remove individuals who could raise the alarm or engage with the international community;